isomerpages/imda-pixel/_stories/Driving growth with smart autonomy.md

 ![](/images/Success%20stories/oipamgen2.jpg)
 *Amgen Singapore Manufacturing’s information systems director Vincent Tan (far right) working together with Movel AI’s chief executive Abhishek Gupta to optimise the AGV prototype.*

+“Through the use of sensors and cameras, the AGVs can increase productivity and reduce cost by eliminating accidental damage caused by human operators,” he adds.

+“Most importantly, by minimising human errors, they prevent injuries and improve our workers’ safety, especially in tight and confined spaces.
+The fact that the AGVs are electric vehicles, and thus more sustainable, is another big plus,” he says.

+Amgen partnered with local start-up Movel AI, which specialises in robotics navigation solutions for single robots and fleets of over 100 of them, to develop the solution.
+It found Movel AI through the Infocomm Media Development Authority’s (IMDA) Open Innovation Platform (OIP).
+The OIP is a virtual crowd-sourcing platform that connects businesses facing challenges with relevant technology providers.

+“We turned to the OIP because it offers easier and faster crowdsourcing and ensures the right fit of vendors from a diverse pool of technology providers.